iaxo/axion-limits/README.md

 # Files description
 The main files where the code is written are
 1. XPlotter.py : the matplotlib.pyplot objects creation and configuration are handled within the two classes (BasePlot and ExPltItem) defined in this file
 2. AxionPlot.py : the creation of the BasePlot for the two cases (AxionGagPlot and AxionGaePlot), the plotting of the data and labels are handled within this classes.
 The plotting of the data and labes is done through the DataBase classes defined in the following file.
+(Currently AxionGaePlot is disabled, but you can reuse AxionGagPlot for g_ae plots anyway).
 3. DataBaseClass.py : Here the DataBase classes are defined to interface with the SQLite .db files.
 It has the following classes:
    - DataBase : is not intended to be used, just serve to be inherited by the other classes.
    - DataBaseGag for the database table of AxionGag experiments.